Harvest Moon is the name given to the full Moon closest in date to the first day of autumn, known as the autumn equinox.

 Origins of the name

-A Harvest Moon’s proximity to the September equinox means that the rise times for the near-to-full phases of the Moon are nearly the same on the days before and after.
+A Harvest Moon’s proximity to the September equinox means that the rise times for the near-to-full lunar phases are nearly the same on the days before and after.

-So, the Harvest Moon is so-called because the difference in rise times from one evening to the next after this date is the smallest for the year.
+As a result, the difference in rise times of the full Moon from one evening to the next after this date is the smallest for the year.

-This means the bright, fuller phases of the Moon appear at approximately similar times, lighting the way to collect the harvest.
+This means the bright, fuller lunar phases appear at approximately similar times, reliably lighting the way to collect the harvest.

-Indeed, it was the abundance of bright early-evening moonlight on those consecutive days that traditionally lit the fields for collecting the harvest.
+Indeed, it was the abundance of bright early-evening moonlight on those consecutive days that traditionally lit the fields for collecting the crops.

 Measure the Harvest Moon